 The simple yet difficult process of hand-crafting; the meticulous focus on details and slow progress of building these custom knives was the primary inspiration for the campaign.
 While each designer had photographs supplied from their respective workshops, we captured close up photography of the Benchmade counterparts being built in the factory.
 Matching these custom knife makers' processes with Benchmades' emphasized the attention to detail and quality behind their product.

-The meld between processes, showing benchmades' factory' against the work of each collaborator seamlessly joined the craft shown by both parties.
+The meld between processes, showing benchmade's factory against the work of each collaborator seamlessly joined the craft shown by both parties.
 Benchmade had a great showing at Bladeshow, the knife industries largest tradeshow.
-The Benchmade Blog also launched successfully, leading with stories from each of the collborating designers, and continues to be a place for the community to come together.
+The Benchmade Blog also launched successfully, leading with stories from each of the collaborating designers, and continues to be a place for the community to come together.